COVID-19, campus protection provisions and how the semester will play out

 COVID-19 PROTECTION PROVISIONS

-Special provisions are in force on the Lugano and Mendrisio campuses to contrast and continue to contain the spread of the novel coronavirus.
-The provisions regulate the use of the premises from ordinary activities to meetings to events.
+Special provisions are in force at the Lugano and Mendrisio campuses to prevent and continue to contain the spread of the novel coronavirus.
+The Provisions regulate the use of the spaces for a number of different situations, including ordinary activities, meetings, and events.

 USI on the one hand, values in presence learning and university life, on the other hand, it has indeed been successful at organising online courses, taking advantage of opportunities and ensuring a flexible and continuous learning experience.